maycon-queiroz/ignite-challenge-swagger/readme.md

 For this test, the `execute` method of CreateUserUseCase file must not allow an user to be created if the field `email` or `name` is empty.

-If exist an user with the same email retun the error message:
+If exist an user with the same email return the error message:
 ```tsx
 throw new Error("Mensagem do erro");
 ```